naveenkumarj25/Portfolio/README.md

 Custom domain (naveenkumarj.tech) configured via the CNAME file.
 Visit → https://naveenkumarj.tech

-📝 License
+## 📝 License
-This project is licensed under the MIT License.
-Feel free to use and modify it for personal portfolios.
-See the LICENSE file for details.
+This project is free to use and modify for personal portfolios.